-Our lead development program, AEROSURF® (lucinactant for inhalation), is focused on improving the management of respiratory distress syndrome (RDS) in premature infants, a serious respiratory condition that can result in long-term respiratory problems, developmental delay and death.
-Premature infants born prior to 37 weeks gestational age may not have fully developed natural lung surfactant and therefore may develop RDS and need surfactant therapy to sustain life.
-Higher incidence and severity of RDS are correlated with younger gestational ages; however, RDS can occur at any premature gestational age.
-RDS is the most prevalent respiratory disease in the neonatal intensive care unit (NICU).
-Surfactant therapy is a life-saving treatment for RDS and the primary therapy to address an underlying surfactant deficiency.
-Surfactants currently available in the U.S. are animal-derived and are administered using invasive endotracheal intubation and mechanical ventilation, each of which may result in serious respiratory conditions and other complications.
-Intubation is associated with airway trauma and clinical instability that can extend beyond the respiratory system such as increased intracranial pressure and risk for brain injury.
-Mechanical ventilation is associated with ventilator-associated lung injury, chronic lung disease and increased risk of infection.
-To avoid these risks, many premature infants are initially treated with noninvasive respiratory support, such as nasal continuous positive airway pressure (nCPAP).
-Unfortunately, since nCPAP does not address the underlying surfactant deficiency associated with RDS, many premature infants respond poorly to nCPAP (typically within the first 72 hours of life) and may require intubation and delayed surfactant therapy (an outcome referred to as nCPAP failure).
-In addition, many premature infants with RDS who receive surfactant therapy as initial therapy are capable of breathing without mechanical ventilation, but require surfactant therapy for RDS.
-Because administration of surfactant therapy requires intubation, these infants generally are supported with mechanical ventilation for either a limited or extended period of time.
-If surfactant therapy could be administered noninvasively, neonatologists would be able to provide surfactant therapy to these premature infants without exposing them to the risks associated with intubation and mechanical ventilation.
+Our lead development program is AEROSURF® (lucinactant for inhalation), an investigational combination drug/device product that combines our proprietary synthetic KL4 surfactant with our novel aerosol delivery system (ADS).
+We believe that AEROSURF has the potential to improve the management of respiratory distress syndrome (RDS) in premature infants.
+RDS, a serious respiratory condition caused by a deficiency of natural lung surfactant in lungs of premature infants, is the most prevalent respiratory disease in the neonatal intensive care unit (NICU) and can result in long-term respiratory problems, developmental delay and death.
+Surfactant therapy is a life-saving and the primary therapy to address RDS.
+In the U.S., surfactants are animal-derived and usually administered using invasive endotracheal intubation and mechanical ventilation, procedures that may result in serious respiratory conditions and other complications.
+To avoid the risks of these procedures, many premature infants are treated initially with noninvasive respiratory support such as nasal continuous positive airway pressure (nCPAP).
+Since nCPAP alone does not address surfactant deficiency, many premature infants on nCPAP respond poorly and may require intubation and delayed surfactant therapy (an outcome referred to as nCPAP failure).
+If surfactant therapy could be administered noninvasively, neonatologists would be able to provide surfactant therapy without exposing premature infants to the risks associated with intubation and mechanical ventilation.

-AEROSURF is an investigational combination drug/device product that combines our proprietary KL4 surfactant with our novel aerosol delivery system (ADS), which is based primarily on our capillary aerosol generator technology.
 We are developing AEROSURF to enable administration of aerosolized KL4 surfactant to premature infants receiving nCPAP without invasive intubation and mechanical ventilation.
-We believe that, if approved, AEROSURF will have the potential to transform the treatment of RDS, allow for earlier treatment of those premature infants who currently receive surfactants later in their course of treatment, decrease the morbidities and complications currently associated with surfactant administration, and reduce the number of premature infants who are subjected to invasive intubation and delayed surfactant therapy as a result of nCPAP failure.
-By enabling delivery of our aerosolized KL4 surfactant using noninvasive methods, we believe that AEROSURF, if approved, will address a serious unmet medical need and potentially provide transformative clinical and pharmacoeconomic benefits.
+We believe that AEROSURF has the potential to transform the treatment of RDS and reduce the number of premature infants who are subjected to invasive administration procedures, whether within minutes of birth or following nCPAP failure.
+By enabling noninvasive delivery of aerosolized KL4 surfactant, we believe that AEROSURF will address a serious unmet medical need and potentially provide transformative clinical and pharmacoeconomic benefits.